apache/ozone/hadoop-hdds/docs/content/feature/Short-Circuit-Read.md

   limitations under the License.
 -->

-Current in Ozone, client reads data over GRPC from Datanode.
-When the client asks the DataNode to read a file, the DataNode reads that file off of the disk and sends the data to the client over GRPC connection.
+By default, client reads data over GRPC from the Datanode.
+When the client asks the Datanode to read a file, the DataNode reads that file off of the disk and sends the data to the client over a GRPC connection.

 This “short-circuit” local read feature will bypass the DataNode, allowing the client to read the file from local disk directly when the client is co-located with the data on the same server.